aws-samples/aws-connect-data-visualization-using-aurora/README.md

 1. The data is then stored in an Aurora Database table.
 1. Three different [Amazon Event Bridge](https://aws.amazon.com/eventbridge/) rule invoke three different step functions every one minute.
 1. Each step function invokes a corresponding lambda functions every 10 seconds(6 times in one minute).
 1. Each lambda function invokes the respective metrics related API's to fetch data from Amazon Connect instance.
-*Exponential Backoff is implemented in the lambda functions to avoid [API throttling](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-service-limits.html#connect-api-quotas)*.
+Exponential Backoff is implemented in the lambda functions to avoid [API throttling](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-service-limits.html#connect-api-quotas).
 The API response are then saved into Aurora database in different tables.
 1. Amazon Quicksight is used to visualize the historical data.

 >>Note : You can change the frequency of the Step Function according to your need but make sure you do not hit the API threshold limit.